vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 <a name="adv-security"></a>
 ## Advanced Security Options ##

-The advanced security options allow you to customize the authentication of connections from Docker clients to virtual container hosts.
+The advanced security options allow you to customize the authentication of connections from Docker clients to VCHs.

 - Add optional information to auto-generated trusted TLS certificates by specifying the `--tls-ca`, `--certificate-key-size`, and `--organization` options.
 - Use custom trusted TLS certificates by using the `--cert` and `--key` options.